chloke/Apple-Foundation-Model-Reasoning-Swift-Demo/README.md

 # Apple-Foundation-Model-Reasoning-Swift-Demo
-Experiment to increase the reasoning capabilities of Apple's Foundation Model.
+Testing the reasoning capabilities of Apple's Foundation Model using various methods.

 Available modes:
 - Zero-Shot